MapColonies/infra-copilot-instructions/instructions/commit.md

 - In addition to the types provided by the conventional commits specification, you can also use the following types:
   - `helm` - for changes to helm charts.
   - `deps` - for changes to dependencies.
+  - `devdeps` - for changes to dev dependencies.
 - If the repo is a monorepo, add the package name to the scope of the commit message.
 - Prioritize uncommeneted code over comments.
   For example for the following lines getting deleted: